FusionAuth/fusionauth-site/site/_posts/2023-06-27-react-example-application.md

 The React SDK from FusionAuth enables developers to implement the login, logout, and registration flows in a React application with ease.

-<!--more-->

 To show the React SDK in action, we will be using the FusionDesk application.
 FusionDesk is a simple help desk example application that allows users to create tickets and view them.
 The application is built using React and Node.js.

 It uses a server backend built using Ts.Ed, Node.js, and Typescript.

+<!--more-->

+Here's an example of the Fusiondesk application.

-{% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-tickets.png" alt="FusionDesk showing the main list of tickets" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/react-example-application/fusiondesk-tickets.png" alt="FusionDesk showing a list of tickets." class="img-fluid" figure=false %}

+{% include _callout-warning.liquid content="Fusiondesk is an example application, please don't use it for any production ticketing needs." %}

 To get started with your own React application, install the FusionAuth React SDK and follow the [FusionAuth React SDK](/docs/v1/tech/client-libraries/react-sdk) documentation.

 ```bash
 npm install @fusionauth/react-sdk